And Reinterpreting Some Doctrines

 Jesus was fulfilling something here – God’s plan.
-We’ll return to this in a moment.
+We will return to this in a moment.

 The second dimension of the Gospel we need to see is its universal indiscrimination.
 The purpose of Peter’s experience recorded in Acts 10 and which he reports in Acts 11 is to document that Jesus’ act of sacrifice was on behalf of everyone who believed Him to be their Lord.
 (Notice: not their “Savior”.
 The two are different.)
 This message is: “Whoever you are, if you believe and live for Christ, you will experience His life.”

-The third and perhaps most significant yet overlooked aspect of the Gospel is its declaration of God’s provision to us, in response to our turning to Christ, of the Holy Spirit (John 16:7, Titus 3:5), as prophesied in Joel 2:28.
+The third and perhaps most significant yet overlooked aspect of the Gospel is its declaration of God’s provision to us, in response to our trusting Christ for our lives, of the Holy Spirit (John 16:7, Titus 3:5), as prophesied in Joel 2:28.
 Peter emphasizes this in Acts 11:16-17 as had Paul earlier in 1 Cor in 3:16.

 But to understand this plan we need to understand at least something of the history of Israel.

 Space prevents even a cursory historical study here – so we’ll only touch on the key points.